 Let’s recap.
 This airline credit card saved us $320 instantly and earned us enough for one or two more free flights!
 It was an easy way to save money – even if you only use it for your cruise and cancel it afterwards.
 The miles will still be yours to keep.

 I don’t always buy the extra insurance on appliances or airplane flights, but for a cruise?
+It is a good idea.
 I’ve heard a couple stories of how beneficial the insurance.
 Yes, it was unlikely we would need it but it did give us peace of mind – even though we were spending extra for it.
 Sometimes, it is necessary to spend a little more money but you can still save when you do buy insurance.

 Your cruise company will offer you travel insurance that is easy to buy.
 However, for a bit of time, you can save yourself a couple hundred dollars by shopping around for cruise insurance.
-We started by comparing prices at a Travel Insurance and ended up booking our insurance through IMG, which saved us over $200 from what the cruise company said and gave us a more robust policy.
+We started by comparing prices at Travel Insurance and ended up booking our insurance through IMG.
+Their insurance was a more reasonable price which saved us over $200 from what the cruise company said and gave us a more robust policy.

 9. Look for free excursions before you leave on your cruise.

 This is another great savings tip.
 Some excursions are worth paying for but there are also great free excursions available too.
-The White Pass train ride in Skagway was definitely our priciest excursion (at $149 each) but it was totally worth the money.
-It was by far our favorite excursion!
-Alaska is a once in a lifetime experience for many people so you want to take advantage of the unique opportunities before you.
+The White Pass train ride in Skagway was definitely our priciest excursion (at $149 each) but it was totally worth the high price tag.
+This Alaska railroad ride was by far our favorite excursion!
+Alaska is a once in a lifetime experience for many people so you want to take advantage of the unique experiences before you.
 Prioritize what is most important to you and choose your excursions accordingly.

-As you are looking for excursions, keep your eyes open for all the free things to do.
-We like history so always looking for National Historic Sites as we travel.
+When looking for excursions, keep your eyes open for all the free things to do.
+Here’s a budget tip for you!
+We like history so always look for National Historic Sites as we travel.
 Skagway was full of them and had a fabulous, free Klondike Gold Rush museum.
-Any place that has a National Parks Service usually offers free lectures or tours with the park rangers.
+Any place that has a National Parks Service usually offers free lectures or a guided tour with the park rangers.
 That is worth doing as well.

 Make note of where all the visitor centers are in your ports so you can pick up free brochures and walking maps.
+Many visitor centers have a coupon book you can pick up too.
 We knew we wouldn’t be paying for internet when at sea and just used our regular data plans to check in when we were on land.
 Before we left, we printed maps and directions and some pamphlets that we found online.
 We put everything we would need in a small binder to take along.
 This made it easy to pull out things for each port city, so we could maximize our time in port.

 10. Plan, plan and plan some more!